sophiaandtbacka/cart253/topics/variation jam/pseudocode.md

   let row = 1;
   let count = 0;

-  while (count < totalCircles) {
+  //continue as long as count is less than number of circle input while (count < totalCircles) {

     for (let i = 0; i < row; i++) {